 Operation, maintenance, and troubleshooting

 Regular checks of the drilling drive unit increase availability and service life.
 Bearings, gearbox, and seals must be maintained according to manufacturer specifications; in hydraulic systems, hose lines, couplings, and filters must be inspected.
 Deviations in speed or torque indicate wear, incorrect parameter settings, or unsuitable tooling.
+Periodic inspection of the spindle interface and alignment of the stand prevents runout and premature tool wear.

 Typical symptoms and countermeasures